 Access to NFL game archives as far back as 2011

-Accessing game replays is as simple as selecting the desired NFL season and target week.
+NFL Game Pass replay options are simple and intuitive.
+Simply select the desired NFL season and target week.
 Every game is available for every archived season, from the preseason through the Super Bowl.

 The games you request will appear in a grid, but initially without the final score displayed.
 This is so you won't see any spoilers if you're planning on watching multiple replays and don't want to know the final scores yet.

-If you enable the "Scores" setting, the games displayed will show the final score and the winning team will be highlighted.
+If you enable the "Scores" setting, the games displayed will show the final score and highlight the winning team.

 Listen to audio versions of games instead of streaming video